GBrochado/TSI_RL_HighwayMerge/README.md

 - **Collision Rates**: To measure safety and identify reward structures yielding optimal results.

 ### **Additional Features**

 1. **Behavioral Variations in Non-Controlled Vehicles**:
-   We simulated varying driving styles to test adaptability:
+   To test the adaptability of our model, we introduced diverse driving styles for vehicles not controlled by the agent.
+These behaviors were defined as follows:
-   - **Aggressive Behavior**: Vehicles drove faster, executed quicker lane changes, and induced abrupt braking in others.
+   - **Aggressive Behavior**:
+     - Higher desired maximum acceleration.
+     - Higher deceleration capability to minimize unnecessary braking.
+     - Reduced desired distance to the vehicle in front.
+     - Shorter time gap to the vehicle ahead.
+     - Lower minimum acceleration gain required to initiate a lane change.
+     - Increased maximum braking force imposed on other vehicles during lane changes.
+     - Shorter time allowed to reach maximum acceleration.
-   - **Cautious Behavior**: Vehicles maintained larger distances, drove slower, and performed safer lane changes.
+   - **Cautious Behavior**:
+     - Lower desired maximum acceleration.
+     - Lower deceleration capability to avoid abrupt stops.
+     - Increased desired distance to the vehicle in front.
+     - Higher time gap to the vehicle ahead.
+     - Higher minimum acceleration gain required to initiate a lane change.
+     - Reduced braking force imposed on other vehicles during lane changes.
+     - Longer time allowed to reach maximum acceleration.

 2. **Creative Idea – Delivery Vehicles ("Couriers")**:
-   Inspired by real-world delivery objectives, we introduced a scenario where the agent's goal was to reach the destination as quickly as possible:
+   Inspired by real-world delivery objectives, we designed a scenario simulating vehicles with delivery tasks, prioritizing speed and efficiency.
+These "couriers" exhibited the following characteristics:
-   - Rewards were weighted more heavily toward speed.
-   - Agents took faster actions while avoiding major disruptions to surrounding vehicles.
+   - **Rewards and Behavior Adjustments**:
+     - Increased high-speed reward (from 1 to 3) to incentivize faster movement.
+     - Shorter time allowed to reach maximum acceleration, enabling quicker starts.
+     - Faster reaction times for lane changes, optimizing their ability to navigate traffic.
+     - Increased allowed speed (from 30 to 40), reflecting the urgency of reaching their destination.
+   - The agents aimed to achieve high speeds and efficient maneuvers while minimizing disruptions to surrounding traffic, striking a balance between aggressive and safe driving.

 ## Setup